Białe logo Bojarskiego Gościńca w Narewce.

 Former railway carriers' house

-The Carski Cottage is a historical building dating from 1905, originally standing in the village of Zwodzieckie, where families of railway workers guarding a given section of tracks lived.
+The Carski Building is a historical building dating from 1905, originally standing in the village of Zwodzieckie, where families of railway workers guarding a given section of tracks lived.

 “I drove there, looked, looked at it... a beautiful building, but I thought I wouldn't buy it anymore,” recalls the owner.